kolkhis/tech-notes/linux/bash/ansi-c-quoting.md

 # ANSI-C Quoting

+You've probably seen that weird syntax `$'...'` somewhere in a Bash script before.
+That syntax is called ANSI-C quoting.
+This page explains what that is.

 ---

+## What is ANSI-C quoting?

-ANSI-C quoting is a bash feature with special syntax that allows you to use backslash escape sequences (like in C) and represent non-printable characters cleanly.
+ANSI-C quoting is a bash feature with special syntax that allows you to use backslash escape sequences that you'd use in C and represent non-printable characters cleanly.
 It also allows for writing characters using octal/hex notation.

+> **Note**: ANSI-C quoting is **not** POSIX-compliant.
+If you care.

 ---